bitcart/bitcart-docs/support-and-community/faq/deployment-faq.md

 	ssl on;

-	# SSL certificate by Let's Encrypt in this Nginx (not using Let's Encyrpt that came with BitcartCC Docker)
+	# SSL certificate by Let's Encrypt in this Nginx (not using Let's Encrypt that came with BitcartCC Docker)
 	ssl_certificate      /etc/letsencrypt/live/bitcartcc.domain.com/fullchain.pem;
 	ssl_certificate_key  /etc/letsencrypt/live/bitcartcc.domain.com/privkey.pem;